 More often than not, I fall in love with the cities and countries we travel through.
 And when I fall, I fall HARD.
 I’ve been surprised by towns I planned to only pass through, and it’s pretty common for me to extend my stay in places I like.

-That said, with my Instagram feed clogging up with insanely beautiful pictures, it’s safe to assume that not everywhere I visit will end up will be nearly as stunning as it appears on my iPhone’s screen.
+That said, with my Instagram feed clogging up with insanely beautiful pictures, it’s safe to assume that not everywhere I visit will be nearly as stunning as it appears on my iPhone’s screen.

-Croatia was one of the countries I was looking most forward to in the Balkans.
-Its aquamarine waters and perfect waterfalls in lush forests are what dreams are made of.
-And an imminent trip to Dubrovnik pushed me to start watching “The Game of Thrones” so I could more fully appreciate this real life King’s Landing.
+Croatia was one of the countries I was looking forward to most in the Balkans.
+Its aquamarine waters and perfect waterfalls in lush forests are what travel dreams are made of, right!?

-I read up on the history, I oogled over pictures, looked up things to do and was so ready to get there.
+I read up on the history, I ogled over pictures, looked up things to do in Dubrovnik and was so ready to get there.

-So what did I find in Dubrovik that left me disappointed?
-Let me explain...
+With my expectations set so high, some of what I did find in Dubrovnik left me disappointed.
+Let me explain…

 1. Dubrovnik was incredibly crowded with tourists